1987 Toyota 4Runner SR5 22RE 4x4 5 Speed - For Sale - Santa Cruz, CA

 13. The dashboard light(s), front parking lights and rear interior courtesy light operate on a separately added circuit.
 Those are brighter and easier to see now.
 WHEN YOU TURN ON THE LIGHTS AT NIGHT THIS EXTRA BUTTON NEEDS TO BE PUSHED!

-14. Mostly after a substantial amount of use a clunking when pushing the brake pedal can be heard.
-Because of this I took the vehicle to Tiger Toyota and $800 later they made some changes but this still can happen, just not as often - This has no affect on anything that I'm aware of and is just a sound - A clunk might be heard on occasion by your foot when braking.
+14. A clunking when pushing the brake pedal at times is heard.
+Because of this I took the vehicle to Tiger Motors and $800 later they made some changes but this still can happen, just not as often - This has no affect on anything that I'm aware of and is just a sound - A clunk might be heard on occasion by your foot when braking.

-15. The backup lights work fine last I checked but part of the circuit's wiring harness along side the transmission (which is easy to access) it is held together informally and should be replaced ASAP.
+15. The backup lights work fine last I checked but part of the circuit's wiring harness along side the transmission (which is easy to access) it is held together informally and should be replaced.

 16. This rarely happens but if you turn the steering wheel too hard (very hard) I think the steering linkage rubs against itself and makes a horrible, scary noise, but doesn't seem to hurt anything.
 If the steering linkage bushings were replaced that might eliminate this issue.